kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 ### The SnapshotMetadata Service API

-> In this section we use the notation of the CSI gRPC specification where the
+> In this section we use the terminology of the gRPC specification where the
 > word *service* is assumed to be a *gRPC service* and not a Kubernetes service,
 > while the word *plugin* is
 > used to refer to the software component that implements the gRPC service.